Violeta-de-Anca/Toxicology_IBG_UU/README.md

 ```

 ##### Elimination rate (ER) of ethanol
-Same concept as with the absorption rate
+Same concept as with the absorption rate, we can calculate the rate of elimination with the same formula and same code.